logicalclocks/hops-docs/docs/user_guide/hopsworks/search.rst

 * Others (Project and Datasets)

-Results will also have highlighted the reason why they matched you search query:
+Results will also have highlighted the reason why they matched your search query:

 * Featuregroup
 	* Name
 	* Description